Sarita Fichtner

 Where can I buy your book?

-For the best quality, hardcover copies of my book are available directly through my website and in select retail stores.
-Click here to view my shop!
+For the best quality, hardcover copies of “Pop Out Loud, First Day of School” are available directly through my website and in select retail stores.
 This version is best for gifts or keepsakes.

 Reviews are a fantastic way to help shine light on the power of sensitivity and to show your support for independent authors like Sarita!
 If you’ve read “Pop Out Loud, First Day of School”, please feel free to leave a review on Amazon.